-- 1. Click the Slideshow button - 2.
+- 1. Click the slideshow button on the toolbar. - 2.
 In the Create Slideshow dialog box, select a transition style that you want to use for the slideshow.
 If you want to use different transitions, choose the Random Transitions option. - 3.
 In the Image slide duration field, enter how long you want each slide to be shown on screen.
 The format is hours:minutes:seconds:milliseconds for both transitions and slides. - 4.
 In the Transition duration field, enter the length for all transitions.
 Transition length cannot exceed slide length. - 5.
 Click OK to accept the changes and add the transitions.